On the Expansion of Group-Based Lifts: Introduction

-Let $G$ be a $d$ -regular graph with non-trivial eigenvalues at most $\lambda$ in absolute value, and $H$ be a (uniformly random) $k$-lift of $G$.
-If we restrict our attention to the ``new'' eigenvalues of $H$ (which are all the eigenvalues of $H$ excluding the old ones), we would like to show that, with high probability, they are upperbounded in absolute value by roughly $\lambda$.
-In this spirit, Friedman \cite{Fri03} studied first the eigenvalues of random lifts of regular graphs and proved that every new eigenvalue $H$ is $\Oh(d^{3/4})$ with high probability, and conjectured a bound of $2\sqrt{d-1}+ o(1)$, which would be tight (see, e.g. \cite{LG}).
-Linial and Puder \cite{LP10} improved Friedman' s bound to $\Oh(d^{2/3})$.
-Lubetzky, Sudakov and Vu \cite{LSV11} showed that the absolute value of every nontrivial eigenvalue of the lift is $O (\lambda \log d )$, where $\lambda$ is the second largest (in absolute value) eigenvalue of the base graph, improving on the previous results when $G$ is significantly expanding, Adarrio-Berry and Griffiths \cite{ABG10} further improved the bounds above by showing that every new eigenvalue $H$ is $\Oh(\sqrt{d})$ and very recently, Puder \cite{Pud13}, proved the nearly-optimal bound of $2\sqrt{d-1}+1$.
-All those results hold with probability tending to $1$ as $k\rightarrow \infty$, thus the degree $k$ of the lift in question needs to be large.
+Friedman \cite{Fri03} first studied the eigenvalues of random $k$-lifts of regular graphs and proved that every new eigenvalue of $H$ is $\Oh(d^{3/4})$ with high probability.
+He conjectured a bound of $2\sqrt{d-1}+ o(1)$, which would be tight (see, e.g. \cite{LG}).
+Linial and Puder \cite{LP10} improved Friedman's bound to $\Oh(d^{2/3})$.
+Lubetzky, Sudakov and Vu \cite{LSV11} showed that the absolute value of every nontrivial eigenvalue of the lift is $ \Oh(\lambda \log d )$, where $\lambda$ is the second largest (in absolute value) eigenvalue of the base graph, improving on the previous results when $G$ is significantly expanding.
+Adarrio-Berry and Griffiths \cite{ABG10} further improved the bounds above by showing that every new eigenvalue of $H$ is $\Oh(\sqrt{d})$, and Puder \cite{Pud13} proved the nearly-optimal bound of $2\sqrt{d-1}+1$.
+All those results hold with probability tending to $1$ as $k\rightarrow \infty$, thus the order $k$ of the lift in question needs to be large.
 Nearly no results were known in the regime where $k$ is bounded with respect to the number of nodes $n$ of the graph.
 A ``relativized'' version of the Alon-Boppana Conjecture regarding lower-bounding the new eigenvalues of lifts was also recently shown in\cite{FK14} and \cite{Bon15}.